tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 #### *Tutorial: Developing an Assembly*

-If using the giter8 template with the default parameters, our `ComponentHandlers` class will be the `SampleAssemblyHandlers` class, and the factory will be `SampleAssemblyBehaviorFactory`.
+If using the giter8 template with the default parameters, our `ComponentHandlers` class will be the `SampleAssemblyHandlers` class.

 Like we did for the HCD, let's add some log messages for the `initialize` and `onShutdown` hooks, but not the `onTrackingLocationEvent` hook.
 We'll cover that in more detail later.